The U of M Parent provides information on academics, student life, important dates, and much more.

-At the University of Michigan School of Music, Theatre & Dance, we recognize that none of our students would be here without the support of those people in their lives who made it possible for them to achieve the high level of excellence that we expect of our students.
+At the U-M School of Music, Theatre & Dance, we recognize that none of our students would be here without the support of those people in their lives who made it possible for them to achieve the high level of excellence that we expect of our students.

 As Quinn Strassel (B.F.A. in Theatre Performance, '01) wrote in his commencement speech,